maxime-rainville/github-access-audit/README.md

 This simple Silverstripe CMS project provides a way to review everyone who has access to repos on a specific GitHub org.

+This is not meant to be some long live project.
+Basically you just use it to get the data you need and blast it afterwards.

 ## Setup

 - Pull down the local repo and set it up like any Silverstripe CMS site.